How to Unblock a Shower Drain Without Chemicals

 Step 1 Step 1: Straighten It Out

-Straighten out a wire hanger to the greatest extent as you can, but leave the other end with its original shape.
+Straighten out the wire hanger as far as you can, but leave one end in its original shape.

-Make a small hook at the end of the wire that you just straightened.
+Make a hook that is small at the end of the wire that you just straightened.

-Place the hook in the drain and look looking for hair and debris.
-Take out whatever comes up.
+Place the hook in the drain and fish around for hair as well as debris.
+Pull out anything that comes up.

 Method 3: Dry Vacuum Wet

-If you’re in possession of dry or wet vacuums it could be for you:
+If you’re in possession of a wet/dry vacuum the following method may be suitable for you:

 Step 4: Turn on Vacuum

 Turn on the vacuum and allow it to run for around three minutes.
-This should eliminate any obstructions in the drain of your shower.
+This will help clear any blockages in the drain of your shower.

 Method | Supplies Needed | Steps |